jsmoriss/jsm-show-term-meta/readme.txt

 There are no plugin settings - simply *install* and *activate* the plugin.

+= Shows Yoast SEO Term Meta =

+Yoast SEO stores its term (ie. categories, tags, and custom taxonomies) metadata in the WordPress options table, not the term meta table.
+The JSM's Show Term Metadata plugin will display Yoast SEO's term metadata, but it cannot be deleted (as it does not reside in the WordPress term meta table).

 = Related Plugins =

 * [JSM's Show Comment Metadata](https://wordpress.org/plugins/jsm-show-comment-meta/)